FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 #### `sendTransaction`

-The `signTransaction` method initiates the send transaction flow for the current connection.
+The `sendTransaction` method initiates the send transaction flow for the current connection.

 It requires two arguments: